anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 ![Home Page Lighthouse Mobile Report](docs/screenshots/index-page-mobile-lighthouse-report.jpg)

 * Scores were similar to desktop scores.
 * For SEO the score is brought down by the nav bar links size, which lighthouse says overlaps.
 To fix this I could implement a burger style menu in the future.
+This featured across the mobile tests for all pages.

 **Career Achievements**